davidscholberg/go-urbandict/README.md

 ```
 func Define(term string) (*Definition, error)
 func Random() (*Definition, error)
+func WordOfTheDay() (*Definition, error)
 func DefineRaw(term string) (*DefinitionResponse, error)
 func RandomRaw() (*DefinitionResponse, error)
 type Definition struct { ... }
 type DefinitionResponse struct { ... }
 ```

+**NOTE**: The WordOfTheDay function scrapes Urban Dictionary's front page for the word of the day since this feature does not appear to be exposed in their REST API.

 ### Usage